No-fuss Higher Education finance FAQs!

 • Higher National Certificate (HNC)- £8825 (per year)

-The tuition fees for part-time courses are calculated at a pro-rata basis of our full-time fee, £1,500 per 20 credits.
+The tuition fees for part-time courses are calculated at a pro-rata basis of our full-time fee.
+Please contact the University Centre for specific details.

 Please note there are different fees for international students; email [email protected] for more information.